 In the year 1896, following his surrender of German citizenship, he enrolled at the Swiss Federal Polytechnic School in Zurich.
 Here, he met his future wife Mileva Marić, a fellow student of Serbian ethnicity.
-The friendship soon developed into romance and the couple get united in a wedlock after 7 years.
+The friendship soon developed into romance and the couple gets united in wedlock after 7 years.

 According to those letters, Lieserl was born in early 1902 in Novi Sad, Serbia, where Marić was living with her family.
-Einstein probably never saw his daughter as he was in Switzerland while Marić gave birth to Lieserl yet she joined him without their first born.
+Einstein probably never saw his daughter as he was in Switzerland while Marić gave birth to Lieserl yet she joined him without their firstborn.

 Some scholars think that Lieserl died from scarlet fever in 1903, while others believe she survived the sickness and was adopted by another family in Serbia.
 Her fate remains a mystery to this day.